 What does it mean if the Eligibility Calculator says I am eligible?

-If the Eligibility Calculator says you that you may be eligible for the CAPS program, it means that based on the information you provided, you could be eligible for tuition subsidies and caps / freezes.
+If the Eligibility Calculator says you that you may be eligible for the CAPS program, it means that based on the information you provided, you could be eligible for a Tuition CAP / Freeze.
 The calculator's eligibility does not guarantee that you will be accepted into the CAPS program.
 In order for your application to be considered, you must fill out the online Application Form.
-Your application will then be assessed according to your verified income, as stated on your 2016 Revenu Quebec Notice of Assessment and number of children enrolled in one of the qualifying Jewish day schools.
+Your application will then be assessed according to your verified income, as stated on your 2017 Revenu Quebec Notice of Assessment and number of children enrolled in one of the qualifying Jewish day schools.

 What does it mean if the calculator says I am not eligible?